Create VAT codes for VAT transaction entry and reporting

 VAT Method 1

 VAT method 1 (Normal VAT): M3 Business Engine applies one VAT rate and creates one VAT payable or VAT receivable transaction.
-You also use this method for normal EU VAT.
+You can also use this method for normal EU VAT.

-– If a VAT code with VAT method 1 is used on a domestic invoice (base country and From/to country being the same), one VAT payable transaction is created for the customer invoice and one VAT receivable transaction for the supplier invoice.
+• If a VAT code with VAT method 1 is used on a non-domestic/non-EU invoice (one or both of base country and From/to country are non-EU member state), no VAT is created, neither for customer invoices nor for supplier invoices.

-– If a VAT code with VAT method 1 is used on an EU invoice (base country and From/to country being two different EU member states; see below), no VAT transaction is created for the customer invoice.
+• If a VAT code with VAT method 1 is used on an EU invoice (base country and From/to country being two different EU member states; see below), no VAT transaction is created for the customer invoice.
 However, one VAT payable transaction and one VAT receivable transaction is created for the supplier invoice.

-– If a VAT code with VAT method 1 is used on a non-domestic/non-EU invoice (one or both of base country and From/to country are non-EU member state), no VAT is created, neither for customer invoices nor for supplier invoices.
+• If a VAT code with VAT method 1 is used on a domestic invoice (base country and From/to country being the same), one VAT payable transaction is created for the customer invoice and one VAT receivable transaction for the supplier invoice.

-Prerequisites for EU VAT are: 1) The base country is not the same as the From/to country when registering a supplier invoice in (APS100).
-2) Alternative 1 is selected in the Extrastat/Intrastat field in (CRS045) for both the base country and the From/to country.
-3) A VAT registration number is entered for the supplier in (CRS620/E).
+• Alternative 1 is selected in the Extrastat/Intrastat field in (CRS045) for both the base country and the From/to country.

 For examples of purchase using VAT method 1, see below.